 Because of these ingrained rules, Jeanette felt she needed to follow to be true to her faith, her love of fashion felt at odds with those values.
 However, Jeanette found a part of herself through fashion that was important to her.
 She started to view fashion as her art form and that started to change the relationship between the two sides of herself.

 As Jeanette tried to piece together these two sides of herself, she realized there were rules she was taught to live by that she wasn’t sure she agreed with.“There’s a part of my personality that’s a total rebel and anything that society tells us, I immediately want to question it,” Jeanette told me, “[but] I want to follow the rules and I want to break all the rules.”

-So she did just that, and her book is the written version of the journey she took to figure out how to piece those values she cares about with the art she loves together.
-Because there are deeper issues behind getting dressed like inner beauty, where your clothes are come from, and why do we spend money on the fashion we do–all important questions Jeanette wanted to explore in her book.
+So she did just that, and her book is the written version of the journey she took to figure out how to piece together those values she cares about with the art she loves.
+There are deeper issues behind getting dressed, like inner beauty, where your clothes come from, and why do we spend money on fashion –all important questions Jeanette wanted to explore in her book.